17 former Tulsa school board members issue public call for return to focus on students

 Board members Jennettie Marshall and E’Lena Ashley voted against everything on Monday night’s consent agenda, while member Jerry Griffin voted against 12 of the 28 items on the consent agenda.
 With Judith Barba Perez absent, the tied vote caused the failure of those 12 items.

-The board is set to meet once again in a special meeting set for Thursday afternoon and reconsider some of the failed items.
+The board is set to meet once again in a special meeting Thursday afternoon and reconsider some of the failed items.

 “In the over 135 years of our collective service on the Tulsa Public Schools Board of Education, never once has there been a meeting like that held on July 11, 2022,” the letter from former members states.